Reversible Quantization Index Modulation for Static Deep Neural Network Watermarking: SIMULATIONS

-We construct several simulations to explore the performance of R-QIM recovering, including the accuracy of recovered value and the presence of watermarks.
-Notably, the watermarks in these experiments are converted to uniform data consisting of $4264$ bits.
+To assess the performance of R-QIM recovery, we conducted several simulations focusing on the accuracy of the recovered values and the presence of watermarks.
+In these experiments, the watermarks were converted to uniform data consisting of 4264 bits.

-In the first experiment, we aim to compare the performance difference in implementing reversible operations.
-We train two combinations from scratch twice for 60 epochs and embed watermark at epoch 30 via the proposed scheme.
-In first time (denoted by green line), reversible operation is applied immediately after the embedding process, but not in second time (denoted by red line).
-From Fig. \ref{Fig. Recovering Effects}(a), (b), we can obtain some notable observations. i) After watermark embedding, the model's accuracy sharply degrades due to the parameter modification.
-However, with the implementation of the proposed reversible operation, the reduced accuracy immediately restores.
-This shows the effectiveness of the reversible operation in offsetting the damages caused by the watermark embedding. ii) When reduced accuracy steps into a plateau without reversible operation, the accuracy of two groups steps lower than whose reversible operation applies.
-It indicates the incomplete compensation of subsequent training for watermarked model using, but is complete by reversible operation. iii) We observe that group A is affected severely than group B after watermark embedding, and reaches a slower plateau in subsequent training, implying higher effectiveness for reversible operation in group A.
+In the first experiment, we aimed to compare the performance difference in implementing reversible operations.
+We trained two combinations from scratch twice for 60 epochs and embedded the watermark at epoch 30 using the proposed scheme.
+In the first run (denoted by the green line), a reversible operation was applied immediately after the embedding process, while in the second run (denoted by the red line), no reversible operation was applied.
+Fig. \ref{Fig. Recovering Effects1} presents notable observations from this experiment: i) After watermark embedding, the model's accuracy sharply degraded due to the parameter modification.
+However, with the implementation of the proposed reversible operation, the reduced accuracy immediately restored.
+This demonstrates the effectiveness of the reversible operation in offsetting the damages caused by watermark embedding. ii) Without the reversible operation, when the reduced accuracy reached a plateau, the accuracy of both groups dropped below that of the reversible operation applied case.
+This indicates incomplete compensation in subsequent training for the watermarked model without reversible operation, while the compensation is complete with the reversible operation. iii) We observed that group A was more severely affected than group B after watermark embedding, and it reached a slower plateau in subsequent training, suggesting a higher effectiveness of the reversible operation in group A.

-To analyze the specific effects of the proposed method's various processes, we compare the values of original, watermarked and recovered weights for two combinations in Fig. \ref{Fig. Recovering Effects}(c).
-In Fig.\ref{Fig. Recovering Effects}(c), the point of original and recovered cover (represented by horizontal line and vertical bar) are coincided at each index of sample, indicating correct recovery.
-Meanwhile, the distribution of watermarked weights (represented by cross) in Fig. \ref{Fig. Recovering Effects}(c) shows the impact on the weights caused by watermark embedding.
+To analyze the specific effects of the various processes in the proposed method, we compared the values of the original, watermarked, and recovered weights for the two combinations in Fig. \ref{Fig. Recovering Effects2}.
+In this figure, the points representing the original and recovered cover (represented by a horizontal line and a vertical bar, respectively) coincide at each index of the sample, indicating correct recovery.
+Additionally, the distribution of watermarked weights (represented by crosses) in Fig. \ref{Fig. Recovering Effects2} illustrates the impact on the weights caused by watermark embedding.